View a markdown version of this page

 im4gn.16xlarge arm64

-To ensure that ENA Express can operate effectively, update the settings for your Linux instance as follows.
+To ensure that ENA Express can operate effectively, your Linux instance must meet several network configuration requirements.

 Note